Vallu01/quartz/content/Wild Beyond the Witchlight/Open Loops/Quests and Questions.md

 	- Find out what delayed [[Sir Talavar]]'s return and aid him in his mission to the utmost of your abilities.
 	- Report any weaknesses you learn on the way about the defences of Prismeer and [[Zybilna]] herself.
 Especially ways to enter Prismeer without [[Zybilna]]'s approval or knowledge.
 	- [ ] Why is [[Sir Talavar]] trying to make an alliance while [[Lunelis Wildfill]] was spying.
 Both from the [[Summer Court]]
+- [ ] According to Skabatha, Titania is now planning to invade Prismeer and burn it to the ground
+	- [ ] Sir Talavar was trying to make an alliance with Zybilna, so freeing her could prevent the conflict

 ## [[Zybilna]]
 - [ ] Why did she want the scarf from [[Agdorn Longscarf]]